CosmWasm/sylvia-book/src/basics/execute.md

 cw-multi-test = "0.16"
 ```

-This error provides us with a derive macro which we will use to implement our `ContractError`.
+This error provides us with a derive macro which, we will use to implement our `ContractError`.
-Let's add new module to our `src/lib.rs`:
+Let's add a new module to our `src/lib.rs`:

 ```rust,noplayground
 pub mod contract;